InnMaluntsev/ramp-onboarding/public/steps/ramp-onboarding/step2.md

-# Step 2: RAMP Knowledge Check
+# Step 2: Fireblocks Order Capabilities Knowledge Check

 Test your understanding of RAMP concepts and implementation requirements.
 This interactive quiz will help ensure you're ready to implement your RAMP integration.

 ## Why This Matters

 Before diving into technical implementation, it's crucial to understand:
-- Core RAMP concepts (on-ramp vs off-ramp)
+- Core Orders concepts (on-ramp vs off-ramp)
 - Different order flows and when to use them
 - Account structures and asset types
 - Compliance requirements